CFC-Servers/GLuaTest/README.md

 Running tests in a GitHub Runner is surprisingly fast.

 Even with hundreds of tests, you can expect the entire check to take **under 30 seconds!**

+In fact, the test suite itself will often complete in only a couple of seconds.
+Most of the time is spent downloading the image and setting up the runner.

 _(Failing async tests will slow down the time significantly because it has to wait for the timeouts)_